Germany–Thailand relations: Economic relations

 Thailand and Germany are close economic partners.
 In 2021, German companies exported goods worth 4.9 billion Euro to Thailand.
 In turn, German imports from Germany stood at 6.9 billion Euro.
 More than 600 German companies are active in Thailand, who employ more than 200,000 people in Thailand.
 Before the COVID-19 pandemic around 900,000 German tourists visited Thailand yearly.

 The German-Thai Chamber of Commerce promotes bilateral economic relations.
 The bilateral aviation agreement in place since 1965 is currently being harmonized in accordance with European law.
 An agreement on investment promotion and protection treaty entered into force in October 2004.

 Cultural relations

 The close relations in the cultural field date back to the agreement of 1984.
 The Goethe-Institut in Bangkok is an important institution for cultural exchange, especially for the promotion of the German language.
 Many partnerships between German and Thai universities have developed over time.
 The German Academic Exchange Service (DAAD) has a student advisory center in Bangkok and offers a large number of scholarships for Thai students to attend international programs leading to bachelor's and master's degrees.

-Migration

-Almost 150,000 Thais live in Germany, while at the same time about 35,000 Germans live in Thailand.